 “What do you mean?
 Who exactly are you looking for?”
 He glanced back at the apartment complex, “I know everyone here.
 I can bring you to their apartment if that’s what you need.”
 Her intimidatingly pretty face would make him do anything.
 He was sure of it.

-Nervous, he backed away.
+Nervous, he withdrew.

 “You don’t have any idea who I am?”